RStrydom/assessment/readme.md

 First an introduction to our system:

-- All items have a dueIn value which denotes the number of days in which they have to be completed
+- All items have a due_in value which denotes the number of days in which they have to be completed
 - All items have a priority value which denotes how important the item is
-- At the end of each day our system lowers the dueIn value and increases the priority value for every item
+- At the end of each day our system lowers the due_in value and increases the priority value for every item

 Pretty simple, right?
 Well this is where it gets interesting: